-1.8 The values stated in SI units are to be regarded as standard.
+1.4 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

-1.9 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 ICS Number Code 13.040.20 (Ambient atmospheres)

 UNSPSC Code 41115700(Chromatographic measuring instruments and accessories); 41115406(Spectrophotometers)